YottaDB/YDBDoc/ProgGuide/commands.rst

 If you are using a local variable destination and place another code ahead of "V", the effect is to have the results of the earlier code also appear in the results of the "V" code.

-If the wildcard (\*) occurs in the list, ZSHOW uses the default order (ZSHOW "IVBDLGR" ):
+If the wildcard (\*) occurs in the list, ZSHOW uses the default order (ZSHOW "VIBDLGR" ):

+* local variables
 * intrinsic special variables
-* local variables
 * ZBREAK information
 * device information
 * LOCK and ZALLOCATE information